waiee/Music-Type-Prediction/README.md

 ![](code2.png)

-Then, I tried to do persistence model, this one is for practise purposes.
+Then, I tried to do persistence model using joblib.
+This one is for practise purposes.

 ![](code3.png)